 NETL's Energy Zone is a vital component of the Lab's STEM Education Program, advancing the Lab's goals to inspire the next generation of energy researchers, engineers and scientists and proactively develop and support education initiatives at all levels.
 The Energy Zone effectively educates the public about many aspects of energy and offers positive visibility for NETL and its broad mission in a popular, regional venue.
-The "Energy Challenge" is the centerpiece exhibit, anchoring eight energy-focused exhibits, collectively displayed as the NETL Energy Zone:
+The "Energy Challenge" is the centerpiece exhibit, anchoring seven energy-focused exhibits, collectively displayed as the NETL Energy Zone:

-- NETL Energy Challenge the cornerstone exhibit, in which participants can challenge each other by buzzing in to answer questions on energy how it works, and how we can conserve and reduce our energy use. - NETL Power Station participants turn cranks to "power" various electric appliances (e.g., LED bulb, fan, hair dryer) requiring varying amounts of energy. - NETL Power House participants flip toggle switches associated with household appliances to learn about relative energy consumption on an electric usage meter. - NETL Circuit Station participants use red and black cable wires to connect complete circuits to power a light, spinner, or buzzer. - Energy Quiz- a single-user activity in which a participant answers energy questions and is scored on correct responses. - Laz-R Graph participants make their own laser design. - Rebound participants ricochet balls on a tabletop! - Ring Launcher participants press a button to initiate an electric current, producing an electromagnet that forces a metal ring to be swiftly launched up a pole.
+- NETL Energy Challenge the cornerstone exhibit, in which participants can challenge each other by buzzing in to answer questions on energy how it works, and how we can conserve and reduce our energy use. - NETL Power House participants flip toggle switches associated with household appliances to learn about relative energy consumption on an electric usage meter. - NETL Circuit Station participants use red and black cable wires to connect complete circuits to power a light, spinner, or buzzer. - Energy Quiz a single-user activity in which a participant answers energy questions and is scored on correct responses. - Rebound participants explore transfer of energy as they ricochet balls on a tabletop. - Ring Launcher participants press a button to initiate an electric current, producing an electromagnet that forces a metal ring to be swiftly launched up a pole. - Wind Power Participants spin turbine blades to generate power and light up a model home.